URiem/art-school/README.md

 <img src="documentation/mobileheader.png" width="400">
 </details>

-- Featured on all five pages.
+- Featured on all four main pages (and the 404 page).
-- Includes the company name/logo and a menue with links to the Homepage, About page, Gallery page and Contact page.
+- Includes the company name/logo and a menu with links to the Homepage, About page, Gallery page and Contact page.
 - The header is fully responsive and changes to fill two lines on smaller screens.
 - If a user hovers over a menu option in desktop mode an animated bar shows them which option they are choosing.